 Waterfall in Ivindo National Park, Gabon © Jefe Le Gran

-One of the most naturally exquisite and prosperous countries in Sub-Saharan Africa, Gabon attracts adventurous travellers and nature lovers in equal measure.
+One of the most scenic and prosperous countries in Sub-Saharan Africa, Gabon attracts plenty of adventurous travellers and nature lovers to its shores every year.
 The country straddles the equator on the west coast of Africa and is bordered by Cameroon, Equatorial Guinea, the Democratic Republic of Congo and the Atlantic Ocean.

-For those wanting a more mainstream experience, Port Gentil at the mouth of the Ogooue River offers some wonderful fishing and is popular among European visitors who enjoy the high-life.
-With so much to see and do, Gabon has enough charm and diversity to appeal to travellers with a hearty sense of adventure and although it is not an 'easy' destination, Gabon richly rewards exploration.
+For those who like a more mainstream experience, Port Gentil at the mouth of the Ogooue River offers some wonderful fishing and is popular among European visitors who enjoy the high life.

 Become our Gabon Travel Expert